-Spring has finally arrived, so what better time to volunteer and make a difference in someone's life, while making a difference in your own?
+Volunteer and in so doing, enrich your own life and your community!
 The St. Albert Community Information & Volunteer Centre has many volunteer opportunities to choose from and can help find the right fit for you, even if you are not sure of what that might be.
 For information on any of the following volunteer opportunities, or to call and discuss other opportunities, call 780-459-6666 or visit the website www.govolunteer.ca.

 Be a part of the fun and excitement of this major cycling event at the Stage 4 Finish of the race, in Strathcona County, Saturday, Sept.
 6. Assistance required with course marshals, media tent, TV production runner, parking monitor, roving information officers, vendor contact lead, and kids art zone.
 Festival site is Broadmoor Lake in Sherwood Park, where most of the activities will take place.
 Minimum age is 16 years.

 Come out and help raise awareness of autism at the Annual Edmonton Capital Region Walk Now for Autism Speaks, at Rundle Park, Edmonton, on Sunday, Sept.
 14. Assistance is needed on event day with greeting participants, registration, food and refreshment, and helping out in the fun zone.
 Support this family oriented event that raises much needed funds for autism research, family services, and awareness.